Who do I contact if I have Questions?

 1. What kind of program does the Union County Public Schools have for gifted children?

-At the end of grade 3, all students are screened and evaluated for giftedness in math and/or reading.
+All students in grades 3 and 6 are screened and evaluated for giftedness in math and/or reading using a universal screener.
 The 4th - 8th grade program provides an AIG class in reading and/or math taught by a gifted education licensed teacher.
 Advanced subject grouping and grade advancement are also available at these grade levels.
-The curriculum in the AIG classes is accelerated and based upon gifted education best practices.
-In grades 4-5 math, we are currently using Singapore Math as the core program and supplementing it as needed to completely address the North Carolina Standard Course of Study and the Common Core State Standards.
+The replacement curriculum in the AIG classes is accelerated and based upon gifted education best practices.
+In grades 4-5 math, we are currently using Singapore Math as the core program and supplementing it as needed to completely address the North Carolina Standard Course of Study.
 The language arts curriculum includes usage of materials from the College of William & Mary Center for Gifted Education and the Great Books Foundation.
 At the high school level, Honors and Advanced Placement courses are offered, along with a variety of additional experiences which vary by school.

 2. Which schools offer gifted programs in UCPS?